CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Pit.** Another 10 minutes down the trail is a camouflaged pit.
 They must succeed on a CL 3 Perception check to spot the pit.
 If the trap isn't detected, the lead character must succeed on a CL 2 Acrobatics check to avoid falling in, taking a Minor Injury from bludgeoning damage.
 The pit's walls are not steep, so no ability check is required to climb out.

-### Awarding Skill Points
+### Awarding Destiny Points

-Overcoming the Vermkin ambush and finding the Mountainmaw hideout nets each the player's 1 skill point to spend.
-Each player also gains a destiny point.
+Overcoming the Vermkin ambush and finding the Mountainmaw hideout nets each the player's 1 destiny point.

 ## Mountainmaw Hideout

 The Feral clan known as the Mountainmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
 The name "Mountainmaw" stems from the tribe's practice of sharpening their teeth, giving them a menacing and jagged appearance.
 Leading the bandits in this lair is Thrak, a feral beastkin who takes orders from the chief of the Mountainmaws, tasked with plundering any vulnerable caravans or travelers in the area.
 Recently, a messenger from Mountainmaw Castle delivered new directives: Intercept the molekin Burrowbard Stoneseeker and anyone accompanying him.
+After completing his task, Thrak and his clan are celebrating their victory with some delecious horse leg meat...

 ![NotMyImage](MountainmawHideout.jpg)